amitkumar2k04/Dev-Connect/tasks.md

 - login and see if your data is coming properly in the store
 - Navbar should update as soon as user logs in.

+## Razorpay payment Gateway Integration
+       - Created a UI for premium page
+       - Creating an API for create order in backend Note : Revision (- 1 h : 22m)